Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 <kbd>journalctl -xeu nucleus</kbd>

 3. Check the Nucleus error log.
-Navigate to the Nucleus log folder <kbd>cd /home/nucleus/data/logs</kbd>, then list the contents <kbd>ls</kbd>.
+Navigate to the Nucleus log folder:
+<kbd>cd /home/nucleus/data/logs</kbd>
+then list the contents:
+<kbd>ls</kbd>.
-Choose today's log - log filenames use UTC dates, so the file name might not match your local time zone - then open the log file in an editor - <kbd>nano 14-Dec-2022 UTC_MYCOMPUTER.log</kbd>.
+Choose today's log - log filenames use UTC dates, so the file name might not match your local time zone - then open the log file in an editor:
+<kbd>nano 14-Dec-2022 UTC_MYCOMPUTER.log</kbd>.

 4. Try running Nucleus interactively.
 First, you will need to configure the nucleus-service user to allow logins.